 There are NO meal plan options for the summer.

 Can I stay in my suite/apartment for more than a year?
 Even when I am taking summer classes?

 Freshman Village & Hodo:

-No. During the Summer Freshman Village and Hodo are used for summer camps.
-Once Summer Camps are complete, students who selected a room in Hodo can move in (as long as they were already on campus taking summer courses).
+No. During the summer, Freshman Village and the Hodo Residence College are used for summer camps.
+Once summer camps are complete, students who selected a room in Hodo Residence College can move in (as long as they were already on campus taking summer courses).
 This rule applies for freshman who moved in during the summer as well.
 However, after the summer is complete, a student who lived in Hodo the prior year and selected to renew/return to that same space will have the opportunity to do so.

 A student who lives in Husky Village throughout the year, will still need to move out in order for Maintenance to do all the necessary work.
 Custodial will also have to go into the room and deep clean it.
 This is not a 1 day process.
 HBU Residence Life will strive to place the students in the same style room that they vacate.
 This will allow the students the ability to move around campus very minimal times per year.